top of page

 Appendix 1P; Stages of Sustained Change

-Apply this personally, think about your own experience when awareness broke into your addictive behavior and you made the decision to "unfreeze" (change a bad habit) by attending a recovery center to learn a new way of thinking.
-That was the time needed to break old patterns of thought and learn new ways of being and doing life.
-The next challenge to the change process is to take what you know and put it into action - in public- without feeling anxious.
-This is the subject of the tab, "Manage Self in a Social World", another learning process associated with your rehabilitation.
+Apply this personally, think about your own experience - when awareness broke into your addictive behavior and you made the decision to "unfreeze" (change a bad habit) by attending a recovery center to learn a new way of thinking.
+By freely entering into an environment that shared common goals, your motivation to break old patterns of thought and learn new ways of being and doing life was supported by a community of all like-minded people.
+After successfully completing the required rehabilitation program, the next phase of your change process takes place, as you enter a new environment.
+To be successful in making change stick, you need to master the art of self-discipline in public.
+This is when you consciously take what you know and put it into action - in public- without feeling anxious.
+This transitional phase of your recovery is the subject of the material in the tab, "Manage Self in a Social World".
 The purpose in introducing it here is to see the connections between private and public change.

-The picture below is another way to look at the "push-pull reality" of change.
-This picture is found at
+The picture below is another way to look at the "push-pull reality" of change, explained in Appendix 1N.
+Another explanation, from a scientific view, is found at https://courses.lumenlearning.com/wm-organizationalbehavior/chapter/models-of-change-management/ which further explains the freeze/unfreeze impact of behavioral change.

 2